NON SERVICE-CONNECTED DISABILITY BENEFITS PLAN 1

 (3) weakness, illness or disability resulting directly or indirectly from the habitual excessive use of or addiction to use of alcoholic beverages or illegal drugs.

 (B) The Director shall provide written notification of Claim approval or Claim denial to the Member or the Member’s representative, and the Member’s attending physician within sixty (60) days of the Director’s receipt of a written application for benefits.
 This applies to the initial Claim for benefits and subsequent Claims for recurrence or aggravation benefits.

-(2) Notice of Denial – A Notice of Denial shall be addressed to the Member and include the mailing date of the notice, and be sent via certified mail.
+(2) Notice of Denial: A Notice of Denial shall be addressed to the Member, include the mailing date of the notice and be sent via certified mail.
 The notice also shall include the factual and legal reasons for the denial, and a statement on the Member’s right to appeal the denial to an independent hearings officer for review.